twardoch/dos-font-utils/POLFED/README.md

 **Bitmap screen font editor for DOS text-mode fonts.**

-Opens a simple bitmap format: depending on file extension, each character is 8 (.CGA), 14 (.EGA), 16 (.VGA), 20 (.XGA) lines/bytes, and each line is 1 byte (8 bits).
+Opens and saves a simple bitmap format: depending on file extension, each glyph is 8 (.CGA), 14 (.EGA), 16 (.VGA), 20 (.XGA) pixels (lines/bytes) tall, and 8 pixels (1 byte/8 bits) wide.
+Has 4 built-in clipboard buffers for copy-paste, allows glyph shifting and mirroring, has a pattern-making function, and a really primitive UI.

-Has 4 built-in clipboard buffers for copy-paste, allows glyph shifting and mirroring and has a pattern-making function.
-I wrote the editor because I needed a Cyrillic font for my DOS window.
-I didn't have one, so I decided to make such a Cyrillic DOS font myself.
-Since I didn't have an editor, I wrote an editor.
-Once I finished writing the editor, I no longer needed the Cyrillic font, so I never made any single font with the app. :)

-I'm publishing the app here for no other reason than vanity. :)
+I wrote the editor in 1994 because I thought I needed a Cyrillic font for my DOS.
+I didn’t have one, so I decided to make such a Cyrillic DOS font myself.
+Since I didn’t have a suitable editor, I wrote one.
+Once I finished writing the editor, I no longer needed the Cyrillic font, so I never made any single font with the app.
+I’m publishing the app here for no other reason than my vanity and nostalgia. :)

 ![alt text](POLFED32.GIF "POLFED32.GIF")